Standards of Academic Progress

 Students who enroll in a second bachelor degree program are still held to the 150% maximum time frame rule.
 However, only the credit hours from the first degree which apply to the second degree will be counted as attempted hours.

-Students who choose to attend Xavier while on suspension, at their own expense, will not be automatically eligible for financial aid upon seeking reinstatement.
+If an appeal is denied, students may choose to attend Xavier while on financial aid suspension, at their own expense.
+They will not be automatically eligible for federal or institutional financial aid upon seeking reinstatement.
 Students must be meeting the academic progress standards in order to regain eligibility for subsequent enrollment periods.
-A minimum of six credit hours earned at Xavier must be completed in order to be considered for reinstatement.
+A minimum of six credit hours earned at Xavier must be successfully completed in order to be considered for reinstatement.